Starting a vegan blog is exciting, but can be a little overwhelming at first.

 I have personally used Wix and Weebly and generally pretty easy to use.

-I also have experience with Joomla, but I would not recommend it for beginners.
+I also have experience with Joomla, but I would not recommend it to beginners.

 Install a WordPress theme